CIVITAS-John/civitas-john.github.io/_portfolio/physics-lab.md

 Since 2017, I have been the founder and project lead of Physics Lab AR.
 My responsibilities include:
 - Led a technical and research team with 9 undergraduate and graduate students (2019-present) and professional designers and developers (2017-2019) for the software.
-- Conducted mixed methods research to understand its success and large-scale online community, examining millions of log data, shared artifacts, and conversations (ISLS 2022; IDC 2025, in preparation).
+- Conducted mixed methods research to understand its success and large-scale online community, examining millions of log data, shared artifacts, and conversations (ISLS 2022; IDC 2025).

 Physics Lab AR started as an interactive sandbox where learners could create virtual physics experiments.
 The idea stems from my conversation with his high school physics teacher in late 2017: a mobile app that could simulate electronic experiments, with the freedom to place, remove, and connect various electronic components such as batteries, meters, or lamps.